user-synax/Kivo/docs.md

 - `navigator.onLine` (browser online/offline events)
 - Socket.IO connection state

-The message composer's send button is disabled and grayed out while offline, with a subtle note that network is required.## What is not in the product yet
+The message composer's send button is disabled and grayed out while offline, with a subtle note that network is required.

+---

+## What is not in the product yet

 Do not expect these in the current MVP:

-- WhatsApp/Discord-style **search** inside messages, conversations, or Spaces (user search only)
 - **Threads**, pinned messages, saved messages
-- **Voice / video** — phase 1 backend is wired but no call UI yet
+- **Voice / video** — no backend wiring and no call UI
-- **2FA** (two-factor authentication)
+- **2FA** (two-factor authentication; shown as "coming soon" in Settings)
-- Unfriend button in the UI
+- Automatic verification email on signup / in-app resend banner (the link-based verify flow remains on the API)
 - Custom user-created themes
-- Invite links for private Spaces
+- Private / invite-linked Spaces
-- Full offline **message** history in the PWA (chat lists are cached; messages still need the network)
+- Full offline **message** history in the PWA (lists + last 50 messages are cached; full history still needs the network)
 - Video/audio attachments (images and documents only in this pass)

 ---